 World where they can walk amongst 400 of the world’s most beautiful

 butterflies.
 They claim it is one of the biggest butterfly parks in the world - can't say if that is true though.
 The other

 claims the same thing.

-There's also a fabulous botanical garden, a great outdoor market next door to the magnificent 12th century Palazzo della Ragione and the Prato delle Valle.
-Not sure how to describe the Prato delle Valle, it's sort of a huge piazza/park with 78 statues of famous people dating back to the 18th century.
+There is also the Prato delle Valle: not sure how to describe the Prato delle Valle, it's sort of a huge piazza/park with 78 statues of famous people dating back to the 18th century.
 A lovely spot to relax and watch the world pass by.

 Details of all these places and useful maps of Padua can be found at the local tourist office, next to the main station.
-For more photos of the city click here.
+For more photos and info about the city click here.